GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 The [Privacy Sandbox](https://www.blog.google/products/chrome/building-a-more-private-web/) introduces a set of privacy-preserving APIs to accomplish tasks that use tracking today.

-These APIs require web browsers to take on a new role.
-Rather than working with limited tools and protections, the user's browser can act on behalf of the user to ensure that data is never shared without the user's knowledge and consent.
-Private and personal information is never shared for use cases such as ad targeting or conversion measurement.
+The Privacy Sandbox APIs require web browsers to take on a new role.
+Rather than working with limited tools and protections, the APIs enable the user's browser to act on their behalf to ensure that data is never shared without their knowledge and consent.
+The APIs enable use cases such as ad targeting and conversion measurement, but without revealing individual private and personal information.

 This is a shift in direction for browsers.
-The Privacy Sandbox authors' vision of the future has browsers providing specific, privacy-preserving tools to target specific use cases.
+The Privacy Sandbox authors' vision of the future has browsers providing specific tools to target specific use cases, while preserving user privacy.

 In order to successfully transition away from third-party cookies the Privacy Sandbox authors need your support.
 The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from publishers, developers, advertisers, and advertising platforms, to suggest missing use cases and more-private ways to accomplish their goals.